Altinn/altinn-studio-docs/content/altinn-api/authentication/_index.md

 This token has to be validated and replaced with an *Altinn JWT access token*.

-Maksinporten provides the legal consumer of the token:
+Maksinporten provides the legal consumer of the token in the following format:

 ```json
 {